-14.1 INTRODUCTION TO MAINTENANCE
+19.1 INTRODUCTION TO MAINTENANCE

-14.1.1 Why is floor care necessary?
+19.1.1 Why is floorcare necessary?

-Floor coverings are selected for many reasons including their colour, design and sometimes specialist properties such as static control or slip resistance.
-Without regular maintenance:

-- Dust and soiling would soon build up, making the colour and design indistinguishable and the specialist properties practically useless. - ▶ Dirt and soiling can also harbour bacteria, making the floor covering a health hazard e.g. in hospitals or food processing areas. - ▶ Dust and grit underfoot can also act as an abrasive, which, if left uncontrolled, would shorten the life of a floor covering, causing premature replacement.

-Regular and well planned maintenance keeps the floor covering in pristine condition and can enhance the original appearance.
-Maintenance can also reduce wear and ultimately improve the life expectancy of the floor covering.
+Floorcoverings are selected for many reasons including their colour, design and sometimes specialist properties such as static control or slip resistance.
+Without regular maintenance, dust and soiling would soon build up, making the colour and design indistinguishable and the specialist properties practically useless.
+Dirt and soiling can also harbour bacteria, making the floorcovering a health hazard e.g. in hospitals or food processing areas.
+Dust and grit underfoot can also act as an abrasive, which, if left uncontrolled, would shorten the life of a floorcovering, causing premature replacement.
+Regular and well planned maintenance keeps the floorcovering in pristine condition and can enhance the original appearance.
+Maintenance can also reduce wear and ultimately improve the life expectancy of the floorcovering.

-14.1.2 What is maintenance?
+19.1.2 What is maintenance?

 Maintenance means many things to many people.
-To some, it is an army of operatives using powered machines working to a comprehensive maintenance programme.
-To others, it is a person who comes in three evenings a week to dust and mop the floors.
-In each case, the requirement for cleanliness can be completely different.
+To some, it is an army of operatives using modern powered machines working to a comprehensive maintenance programme.
+To others, it is someone who comes in three evenings a week to dust and mop the floors.
+In each case, the requirement for cleanliness and gloss can be completely different.

-This variability in what is considered 'normal' makes it impracticable in this manual to give precise maintenance instructions to suit specific end user locations.
+It is this variability in what is considered normal that makes it impracticable in this manual to give precise maintenance instructions to suit specific end user locations.
 The instructions given are intended to be used as a guide.
-A guide based on general experience using established methods and cleaning materials.
-Polyflor recommends that the instructions are followed initially and, as traffic patterns become established, the frequency is tailored to suit individual requirements.
+They are based on general experience using established methods and cleaning materials.
+Polyflor recommends that the instructions are followed initially and, as traffic patterns become established, the frequency is tailored to suit.

-14.1.3 Tailored Maintenance
+19.1.3 Tailored Maintenance